bericson/jq-tabbed-slider/README.md

 <a target="_blank" href="http://www.tuftsschildmeyer.com/tabbed-slider-gallery/jquery-tsg.php">The standalone verison of the widget on said site can be viewed, at this link.</a> (NOTE: some layout styling will be a little off, as the containing page has some styles that aren't being inherited on this standalone page.)

-<div style="font-size: 0.8em;">[ "jQuery Tabbed Slider Gallery" widget developed while in the employ of FuneralNet; all programmatic library components sourced, combined, enhanced, and shared (by me, GitHub user, 'bericson') are under GPL and/or Creative Commons License; graphical and/or other files are referenced only for demonstration/portfolio purposes, with no reuse of said assets allowed.
-Much thanks. ~ BE/FN ] </div>
+###### [ "jQuery Tabbed Slider Gallery" widget developed while in the employ of FuneralNet; all programmatic library components were/are sourced, combined, enhanced, and shared by me, GitHub user, 'bericson', and are used under GPL and/or Creative Commons Licensing.
+Any graphical files are referenced only for demonstration/portfolio purposes, with no reuse of said assets from Tufts Schildmeyer allowed.
+Much thanks. ~ BE/FN, 2012.06.05 ]

 Components
 ----------